SF-WDI-LABS/testing-with-rspec/README.md

 **Both types of tests are important.**  There are also other types but they can generally be broken down into finer grained versions of the above.
 Together the Unit and Integration tests you write become part of your test suite.

-## How are tests used in industry?
+> **How are tests used in industry?**
+>

-Many companies require that all the code they develop comes with tests.
-Often before merging code into master, the entire test suite is run and all tests must pass.
+> Many companies require that all the code they develop comes with tests.
+Often before code can be depoloyed, or merged into master, the entire test suite is run and all tests must pass.

+## rspec

+RSpec is a testing gem for Ruby.
+It helps us write tests that sound like user stories or planning comments ("describe add; it ... ").

+#### Anatomy of a test

+A test should consist of:

+1. **Setup**: Using `let` or `before` or `subject` to preconfigure data that is needed to test or set the test subject.
+You can keep your code dry by re-using these across multiple tests.

+	* Including **Definition**: A name for the test.
+This should use an active verb.
+Ex. "is invalid without an email".
+This should also be descriptive enough that it can be used as **documentation** by other developers.  _This isn't strictly one of the 4 parts of a test, but it IS really important_, future developers will like you if your test name tells them what the code should do.

+1. **Exercise**: Any code inside the test-block itself that makes a change to the object under test prior to validating that it behaves properly.

+1. **Validation**: Finally validating that the _Object Under Test_ has behaved in the expected way.
+In RSpec this usually involves using `expect`.
+Sometimes this is called the **assertion**.

+1. **Tear-down**: Cleaning up after the test.
+Usually this is handled for you by RSpec and may include using DatabaseCleaner to wipe the testing database.

 ## rspec-rails

-RSpec is a testing gem for Ruby.
-It helps us write tests that sound like user stories or planning comments ("describe add; it ... "). [rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework specifically for Rails.
+[rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework built on rspec, specifically for Rails.
 We'll use rspec-rails to test our models and controllers.

 rspec-rails helps us implement a four-phase testing methodology (with setup, exercise, verify, and tear down steps).
 Here's what a simple rspec-rails test might look like: